History of the Great South Run

 In 2005 Ramaala failed to defend his title when beaten by John Yuda.
 Derartu Tulu notched a second women's title in Portsmouth, having recently claimed victory at the BUPA Great North Run.

-Great South Run at Portsmouth and Southsea
+History of the Great South Run at Portsmouth and Southsea

 Britain's Jo Pavey showed she had the ability to transform herself from a track specialist into a world class road runner when she triumphed in the 2006 race.
 Her compatriot Jon Brown just missed out on the men's title when beaten in a sprint finish by Kenya's Simon Arusei.